toddharrison/XtremeIsland/README.md

 XtremeIsland is built against the latest 1.2.0-SNAPSHOT of [canarymod](http://www.canarymod.net/) and supports Minecraft 1.8.

 **WARNING:
 This is still a beta plugin and there have been observed bugs.
-Please backup your server and report any bugs that you find.**
+Please backup your server regularly and report any bugs that you find.
+Wait 30 seconds or so after you die before executing `/xis` again until I add the forced wait.**

 ## Installation
 XtremeIsland requires PlayerState v.0.1.2 to be deployed.